 If the human body had stringy shoots for arms and legs, it would look a lot like the ginseng root.
-The curiously human-body-shaped root has long been regarded as an herbal cure for a cornucopia of ailments, both physical and mental.
-In part due to its appearance, ginseng—which is native to China, Korea and America—has been revered by Chinese herbalists for more than 2,000 years for its perceived power to alleviate fatigue and stress, fortify strength after illness, enhance sexual desire, confer both a sense of wellbeing and wisdom, and increase longevity.
+The root is native to China, Korea and America, but due to its appearance, Chinese herbalists revered ginseng for more than 2,000 years.
+Long regarded as an herbal cure for a cornucopia of ailments, the root has both physical and mental benefits.
+It is perceived to alleviate fatigue and stress, fortify strength after illness, enhance sexual desire, confer both a sense of wellbeing and wisdom, and increase longevity.
 The root is thought of as an “adaptogen,” something that moderates all kinds of stress, whether mental or physical.

 For centuries, Native Americans have used American ginseng to treat everything from fevers to dysentery to headaches.
 Clearly, as far as ancient healing traditions are concerned, ginseng lives up to the name of its botanical genus: Panax, which is Greek for “cure all.”

 As allopathic (Western) medicine has turned its attention to the scarecrow-like root, scientific inquiry into ginseng’s effectiveness has yielded mixed results.
 There are many reasons for this.
 First, there are different types of ginsengs.
 Ginseng native to America is white or yellow in color, while Asian (Korean or Chinese) is red.
 (Siberian ginseng from Russia is not considered “true” ginseng because it lacks the active chemicals called ginsenosides in its root.)